Guitar Theory or Music?

-So I've spent years thinking of ways to bridge the gap between musical ideas and the guitar fretboard.
-Years taking notes, making diagrams.
-Trying desperately to connect the dots.
+So I've spent years looking for and finding ways to bridge the gap between musical ideas and the guitar fretboard.
+Years taking notes, making diagrams, connecting the dots.
+I've created guitar-theory-in-depth.com to share it all with you.

-The results of all that thinking I've put together as a series of books, and this guitar theory website...
-I'm confident that this will help you bridge the gap between your ideas and the fretboard.
-I know that it has already, for thousands of readers.
+I'm confident that these guitar theory materials will help you bridge the gap between your ideas and the fretboard.
+I know that it has already, for thousands of readers...

 Alex Cortés, founder